Introduction: Arduino Based Binary Alarm Clock

 Well, for this i would like to give you a short introduction to the binary system.

 We are all familiar to the decimal System, where each digit can have 10 different states, ranging from 0 to 9.
-In binary each digit can only have two states, either 1 or 0 that's why it is called binary.
+In binary each digit can only have two states, either 1 or 0 that's why you can use something as simple as an led to display a binary number.

 In the binary system each digit also comes with a multiplier.
 However, as each digit can only have two different states, each new multiplier is two times as big as the previous one.
 Oh and by the way, binary digits are called Bits.
 So let's take a look at our first example, if we place a 1 at the lowest position it is a simple 1, but if we place it on the next higher position, where our multiplier is 2, it represents the number 2 in binary.

 How about the slightly more tricky example on the bottom of the picture.
 The third and the first bits are on.
 To get the decimal number that is represented here, we simply add the values of the two bits.
-So 4 * 1 + 1*1 or 4+1 which is the number 5.
+So 4 * 1 + 1*1 or 4+1 gives us the number 5.

 8 bits are referred to as a byte, so let's see what number we get if we fill a whole byte with ones.
 1+2+4+8+16+32+64+128 that is 255 which is the highest value a single byte can have.

 By the way, while in the decimal system the digit with the highest multiplier always comes first, you have two ways of writing a number down in binary.
-Those two methods are called LSB and MSB.
+Those two methods are called least significant byte first (LSB) and most significant byte first (MSB).
 If you want to read a binary number, you have to know which of the two formats is used.
 As it is closer to the decimal system, our binary clock uses the MSB variant.

 Lets get back to our real world example.
 As highlighted in the sixth picture, our clock has 4 bits to display the hour.
 Than we have 6 bits for the minute and also 6 bits for the second.
 Further more we have a single am/pm bit.